I have decided…

 - If the first prenatal visit with your health care provider is after 14 weeks (3-1/2 months) and before 21 weeks (~5 months) of pregnancy, options that may be presented to you include:

 - Maternal Serum Screening (MSS)

 - Non-Invasive Prenatal Testing (NIPT)

-- The age of the mother (or the egg in the case of a donated egg) when the baby is born
+- The age of the pregnant person (or the egg in the case of a donated egg) when the baby is born

-- If the mother/egg will be 40 years of age or older at the time of birth, prenatal testing options include all screening tests above, in addition to the option of diagnostic testing
+- If the pregnant person/egg will be 40 years of age or older at the time of birth, prenatal testing options include all screening tests above, in addition to the option of diagnostic testing

 In addition to blood work, many screening tests also include an ultrasound measurement called the nuchal translucency (NT).